|Crisis Response Team volunteers provide support for victims at the police department by:

 The Police Department believes that Crisis Response Team volunteers play a significant role in helping to reduce both the incidence and the emotional trauma associated with domestic violence.
 Our officers support the valuable work performed by the CRT members.
 Please consider joining our efforts to make the community safer for all.

-If interested in learning more about either the services provided by the CRT or volunteering for the Team, please contact Sergeant Dolores Lo Presti at 908-647-1800 ex.
+If interested in learning more about either the services provided by the CRT or volunteering for the Team, please contact Sergeant Dolores Langenbach at 908-647-1800 ex.
 510.